carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 >> Besides the sequencing error, we need to consider the status of the database being used to perform the taxonomic assignation.
 >> All the characterized genomes obtained by different research groups are scattered in different repositories, pages, and banks
 >> in the cloud.
 Some are still unpublished.
 Incomplete databases can affect the performance of the taxonomic assignation.
 Imagine that
->> the dominan OTU in your sample belongs to a lineage that has never been characterized does ot have a public genome available to
+>> the dominant OTU in your sample belongs to a lineage that has never been characterized and does not have a public genome available to
->> be used as template for the database.
-This makes the assignation an imposible task of even can promote the generation of false positives
+>> be used as a template for the database.
+This possibility makes the assignation an impossible task and can promote the generation of false positives
->> because the algorithm will assing a different identity to all those reads.
+>> because the algorithm will assign a different identity to all those reads.
 > {: .solution}
 {: .discussion}